kora-projects/kora-docs/mkdocs/blog/en/kora-documentation-in-the-ai-era.md

 A well-written guide is no longer only a page.
 It is reusable machine context.

-## The Old "More Content" Strategy Becomes Less Attractive
+## The Old "More Content" Strategy Becomes Less Attractive { #more-content-strategy }

 Framework communities historically gained visibility by producing huge amounts of blogs, answers, talks, and tutorials.